 - External Thread Commissioning (for example, a mobile phone) to authenticate and join a Thread device to a Thread network

 The quickest way to get started with OTBR is to try the Docker version.
-Run OTBR in a Docker container on any Linux-based system or a Raspberry Pi 3B, using either a physical or emulated NCP.
+Run OTBR in a Docker container on any Linux-based system or a Raspberry Pi 3B, using either a physical or simulated NCP.

 See the Docker Support Overview for more information.